forestgrape/coronavirus/index.md

 <p id="metaphor-and-measures">---</p>

 ## Metaphor and Measures
-When avoiding the influenza aerosol spread is avoiding somebody’s reek of alcohol, then in the dry form model, this corresponds to avoiding a smoker's smoke.
-The latter is much more difficult since smoke remains in the air for much longer and can diffuse to other rooms.
+When avoiding the influenza droplet spread is avoiding somebody’s reek of alcohol, then in the dry form model, this corresponds to avoiding a smoker's smoke.
+The latter is much more difficult since smoke remains in the air for much longer and can diffuse around.
 Just smelling would be the theoretical possibility of an infection.
 But for the odds to be in two digits percentages, one needs likely to be that close to a person that the cloths would be smelling.
 Another form of dry particulates in air is dust.
 In dry air dust can stay in the very long and travel long distances.
 Outside no worry for Sars-CoV-2 however, it is diluted and sun light destroys virions.

-This yields either avoiding Sars-CoV-2 containing smoke entirely or filtering out  particulates above a few hundreds nanometers (Sars-CoV-2 is about between 80-150 nm, but likely it is attached so some organic material[to check and cite]).
+This yields either avoiding 'Sars-CoV-2 smoke' entirely or filtering out  particulates above a few hundreds nanometers (Sars-CoV-2 is about between 80-150 nm, but likely it is attached so some organic material[to check and cite]).
 Keeping the smoke metaphor in mind, then indoor ventilation and indoor wearing a mask are key.
 Measures in more detail are found in [Protection Measures](#measures).